Conservatoire Research Degrees - PhD

 Carrie's research centres on Italian seventeenth-century vocal music, in particular the relationship between text and music, and its performance context.
 She has presented at various international conferences throughout Europe.
 Recent work includes studies of the relationship between composer and librettist in early eighteenth-century oratorio, propaganda cantatas that discuss the Ottoman conflict, and music printing and publishing in Bologna at the beginning of the eighteenth century.
 She is also a member of the Council of the Handel Institute.

 Current projects include an edited volume, Transitions in Mid-Baroque Music: Style, Genre and Performance (for Boydell press) and a study of musical patronage in Bologna c.
-1700, based on newly discovered documents in the Albergati archive.
-She is also working on a study of Muzio Scevola (HWV 13): an opera by Filippo Amadei, Giovanni Bononcini and George Frideric Handel.
+1700, based on documents in the Albergati archive.
+She is also working on an edition of Muzio Scevola (HWV 13), an opera by Filippo Amadei, Giovanni Bononcini and George Frideric Handel, for the Hallische Händel-Ausgabe.

 She teaches on a number of modules for both undergraduate and postgraduate courses, on subjects including performance practice, Italian Baroque music, women and music, and music and philosophy, as well as supervising research students.More about Carrie